Japan Culinary Tour

 Depart for Osaka by train (2,4 hour direct journey, included in your package).

-Check-in at Hotel Intergate Osaka Umeda or equivalent 3* (rooms available from 15:00).
+Check-in at Hotel Intergate Osaka Umeda or same category hotel 3* (rooms available from 15:00).

 We advise you to start out slowly visiting Osaka from the northern and eastern districts: